 “As the world becomes more digital, incoming consultants will also need to have an agile mindset, the ability to work in cross-functional teams, and seamlessly collaborate with colleagues in a virtual environment," Amber says.

 Keith Bevans, partner, global consultant recruiting, Bain & Company

-What hasn’t though, is what the company wants from its MBA hires.
-Keith says they’re looking for students who understand the benefits of what it means to be at Bain and want to go on that journey with them.
+Keith says successful Bain MBA recruits understand the benefits of what it means to be a Bain and want to go on that journey with them.

-“It’s about wanting to learn and constantly stay outside of your comfort zone, because we are working with more sophisticated tools and deeper expertise than we ever have.
+“It’s about wanting to learn and constantly stay outside of your comfort zone, because we are working with more sophisticated tools and deeper expertise than we ever have before.”

 “I think some students want to be perfect and play classical music and don’t want to share their insight or preliminary analysis until it’s right.
 The truth is I need them to share because what they share may not be perfect, but it’ll spark something in somebody else.
 I need students who are comfortable in that sort of environment.”

 The best piece of advice he has for incoming MBAs is that they should understand where Bain & Company fits into their broader career plan.
 Most people don’t enter consulting and stay for 20 years, he says.